Skip to main content

 }

-Fix: Double-check that your Authorization header includes the Bearer prefix and that your API key is correct.
-A common mistake is omitting the space between Bearer and the key.
+Fix: double-check that your Authorization header includes the Bearer prefix and that the key itself is correct.
+The most common mistake is dropping the space between Bearer and the key.

-403 Forbidden - Your API key is valid, but you do not have permission to access the requested resource.
+403 Forbidden - Your API key is valid, but you don’t have permission to access the requested resource.

 {